frederic-perez/Cardiac-electrophysiology/glossary.md

 __atrioventricular nodal reentry tachycardia__ _n_
 __atrioventricular node__ _n_ [[Wikipedia]](https://en.m.wikipedia.org/wiki/Atrioventricular_node)
 __bacteremia__ _n_ The presence of bacteria in the blood.
+__beta-blocker__ _n_ Any of a class of drugs (such as propranolol) that decrease the rate and force of heart contractions and lower high blood pressure by blocking the activity of beta-receptors.
 __bigeminy__ _n_ The occurrence of premature atrial or ventricular heartbeats in pairs.
 __bipolar__ _adj_ Relating to or having two poles or charges.
 __blood pool imaging__ _n_ [[The Free Dictionary]](https://medical-dictionary.thefreedictionary.com/blood+pool+imaging) _Syn_ Cardiac blood pool scan, ejection fraction study, gated cardiac scan, radionuclide ventriculogram, wall motion study, multigated blood pool imaging (MUGA)
 __bradycardia__ _n_ Slowness of the heart rate, usually fewer than 60 beats per minute in an adult human.
 Compare _tachycardia_
 __broken heart syndrome__ _n_ See _Takotsubo cardiomyopathy_.
+__bundle branch block__ _n_ (bundle branch heart block, interventricular heart block) A defect in the electrical conduction system of the heart in which there is failure of conduction down one of the main branches of the bundle of His.
+On the surface electrocardiogram, the QRS complex is > 0.12 sec. and its shape is altered.
 __bundle of His__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Bundle_of_His)
 __cancellous__ _adj_ Of a reticular, spongy, or lattice-like structure; said mainly of bone tissue.
 __cannulate__ _v_ To insert a cannula into (a bodily cavity, duct, or vessel), as for the drainage  of fluid or the administration of medication.
 __cannulation__ _n_ Introduction of a cannula into a tubelike organ or body cavity. _Syn_ intubation
 __cardiac arrest__ _n_ Complete cessation of cardiac activity either electric, mechanical, or both; may be purposely induced for therapeutic reasons. _Syn_ heart arrest
 __cardiac catheterization__ _n_ (heart cath) The insertion of a catheter into a chamber or vessel of the heart.
+__cardiac tamponade__ _n_ Mechanical compression of the heart resulting from large amounts of fluid collecting in the pericardial space and limiting the heart's normal range of motion,
 __cardiogenic shock__ _n_ Shock caused by cardiac arrest.
 __cardioneural__ _adj_ Pertaining to the heart and nervous system.
 __cardiopoiesis__ _n_ The production of cardiac muscle tissue.